Sugar Cookie Pinwheels

 Sugar Cookie Pinwheels are a fun twist on traditional sugar cookies!
-They are sugar cookies rolled around a delicious chocolate filling, and decorated with fun Halloween sprinkles.
+Sugar cookie dough is rolled around a delicious chocolate filling, and decorated with fun Halloween sprinkles.

 I love classic sugar cookies as much as the next girl, but sometimes I crave something a little different.
 A little cuter.
 A little more exciting.
 A little–no, a lot–more chocolatey.
 That’s why I’m so glad to have these Sugar Cookie Pinwheels in my life.